Animenosekai/googlesearch/README.md

 ### Exceptions

-All of the exceptions inherit from the `pygooglesearchException` exception.
+All of the exceptions inherit from the `googlesearchException` exception.

 You can find a list of exceptions in the `exceptions.py` file